indrekots/indrekots.github.io/_posts/articles/2015-11-28-four-types-of-method-references-in-java-8.md

 ---
 layout: post
-title: "The four types of method references in Java 8"
+title: "Four types of method references in Java 8"
 excerpt:
 modified: 2015-11-28 20:55:38 +0200
 categories: articles
-tags: [java]
+tags: [java, java-8, method reference, lambda]
 image:
-  feature:
+  feature: 2015-11-28-four-types-of-method-references-in-java-8/cover.jpg
   credit:
   creditlink:
 comments: true
 share: true
-published: false
+published: true
 ---

 Method references let you reuse existing method definitions and pass them just like lambdas.
 They can be useful in making the code more readable.
 Instead of writing a full lambda expression, it is possible to point to an existing method.